liberland/laws/Drafts/Contracts Law.md

 d) the offer is accepted by the person to whom the offer was made, or a person authorized to accept it on that person's behalf.

-1.
+§ 3

 If the acceptance is for terms that differ sufficiently from the original offer to be significant, the Court may deem it a counter-offer rather than an acceptance of the original offer

-1.
+§ 4

 An acceptance in itself doesn't make the contract enforceable without one party having spent resources in fulfilling the contract, as stated in this Law and without the fulfilment of other requirements of this section.
 An Acceptance is however a necessary condition for enforceability.

-1.

-#### Consideration
+#### Art.
+11: Consideration

 1) Consideration is what each person promises the other, and each party must give consideration for a contract to be valid.
 In that sense, each party is both a promisee and a promisor, even though the promise each makes may be different.

 2) A court recognizes a consideration if:

-a) the person who makes the promise has to get a benefit for the making of the promise; or b) the person to whom the promise is made has to experience some detriment at the request of the promisor.
+a) the person who makes the promise has to get a benefit for the making of the promise; or
+b) the person to whom the promise is made has to experience some detriment at the request of the promisor.

-1.

-#### Clear terms
+#### Art.
+12: Clear terms

-1.
+§ 1

 In order for a contract to be complete, its terms must be clear and complete such that both contracting parties understand their meaning.

-1.
+§ 2

 Courts will deem a contract incomplete if the terms fail to specify certain obligations under the contract, or if important information is missing from the terms.

-1.
+§ 3

 1) In situations where a contract has uncertain or incomplete terms, Courts will not disregard them outright and will attempt to interpret the terms of the contract by looking at the language of the document itself and trying to determine the meaning.